rrfeng/ossuploader/README.md

         Bucket to store file
   -d    Delete action.
   -e string
-        Endpoint of ali OSS service
+        Endpoint of ali OSS service, do not contain bucket-name in the domain.
   -i string
         File to upload
   -o string